csu-cs/csci-315/docs/lectures/02-unix-compilation.md

 - A ***makefile*** is a collection of instructions that should be used to compile your program.

-- Once you modify some source files, and type the command `make` (or `gmake` if using GNU’s make), your program will be recompiled using as few compilation commands as possible.
+- Once you modify some source files and type the command `make` (or `gmake` if using GNU’s make), your program will be recompiled using as few compilation commands as possible.